greenm01/ec4x/docs/ec4x_specs.md

 Each turn, players can invest production points in RP to further their R&D efforts.

-R&D upgrades will be purchased in the first and sixth months of the Terran calendar, i.e. the first and sixth turns of each game year.
+R&D upgrades will be purchased in the first and seventh months of the Terran calendar, i.e. the first and seventh turns of each game year.
 Levels must be purchased in sequential order, and only one level per R&D area each upgrade cycle.

 There are three areas of investment: